joakimvrangum/vue-flip-flop-card/README.md

 ### Styled card

 The styled card is a pre-styled card where you can pass in a set of options (as an object) that help theme how the card looks.
-The styled card consists of an header image, heading, and color styles for displaying content.
+The styled card consists of a header image, title heading, and color styles for displaying content.

+### Changelog

+Placeholder

 ### License